-- (1) your surgeon has decided you need an alternative non-surgical treatment; - (2) the principal investigator has decided to discontinue the study; - (3) your surgeon/clinician believes that it is in your best medical interest to not obtain a biopsy.
+- (1) the principal investigator has decided to discontinue the study; - (2) the doctor/PI believes that it is in your best medical interest to not obtain a biopsy.

-If you decide later that you do not want the specimens collected from you to be used for research, please inform your doctor, who will use their best efforts to stop the use of your specimens for research.
+If you decide later that you do not want the specimens collected from you to be used for research, please inform the study team, who will use their best efforts to stop the use of your specimens for research.
 However, in some cases, such as if your cells are grown up and are found to be generally useful, it may be impossible to locate and stop such future research once the materials have been widely shared with other researchers.